-Cyberattacks have mushroomed throughout the COVID pandemic, and so a panel of experts at Mobile World Congress pondered whether the cybersecurity strategies deployed by organizations were effective.
+Cyberattacks have mushroomed throughout the COVID pandemic.
+Were the cybersecurity strategies deployed by organizations effective?

-The panel consisted of Vicente Diaz, threat intelligence strategies at Google’s Virus Total, Manuel Garcia-Cervignon, strategic security portfolio at Nestle, and Leonie Lewis, GSMA senior T-ISAC Manager.
+Quite recently, a panel of experts sat down to find out.
+It consisted of Vicente Diaz, threat intelligence strategies at Google’s Virus Total, Manuel Garcia-Cervignon, strategic security portfolio at Nestle, and Leonie Lewis, GSMA senior T-ISAC Manager.

 Diaz revealed that the roots of our current cyber crisis began in 2015 when state-sponsored cyberattacks began to grow and become more commonplace.
 He revealed that these programs, often backed by budgets running into many millions of dollars, resulted in malware applications being developed to allow governments to attack victims over the next ten years.